w3c/wai-intro-wcag/content/new-in-22.md

   <li>The focus indicator is determined by the user agent and cannot be adjusted by the author, or</li>
   <li>The focus indicator and the indicator's background color are not modified by the author.</li>
 </ul>
-<p class="note">What is perceived as the user interface component or sub-component (to determine enclosure or size) depends on its visual presentation.
+<p class="note">Note: What is perceived as the user interface component or sub-component (to determine enclosure or size) depends on its visual presentation.
 The visual presentation includes the component's visible content, border, and component-specific background.
 It does not include shadow and glow effects outside the component's content, background, or border.</p>
-<p class="note">Examples of sub-components that may receive a focus indicator are menu items in an opened drop-down menu, or focusable cells in a grid.</p>
+<p class="note">Note: Examples of sub-components that may receive a focus indicator are menu items in an opened drop-down menu, or focusable cells in a grid.</p>
-<p class="note">Contrast calculations can be based on colors defined within the technology (such as HTML, CSS and SVG).
+<p class="note">Note: Contrast calculations can be based on colors defined within the technology (such as HTML, CSS and SVG).
 Pixels modified by user agent resolution enhancements and anti-aliasing can be ignored.</p>
 </blockquote>
 <p><a href="https://www.w3.org/WAI/WCAG22/Understanding/focus-appearance.html">Understanding Focus Appearance</a></p>